Skip to main content

 Aim/outline

-The project has multiple objectives and students may choose one or more objectives to focus on, depending on whether they are undertaking a single-semester or double-semester thesis.
+The project has multiple objectives and students may work towards one or more objectives depending on whether they are undertaking a single-semester or double-semester thesis.

-Objective 1: Understanding students’ experience with feedback (How do students receive and interact with feedback?
-What kind of data and analysis can help us understand this?
-How does student interaction with feedback tell us about their feedback literacy?
-What are the implications for teaching?
-How can we utilise data analytics to support a feedback process?)
+Objective 1: Understanding students’ experience with feedback (How do students interact with feedback?
+What does this tell us about their feedback literacy?
+What are the implications for teaching?)

 Objective 3: Explore ways to improve the effectiveness of data-driven feedback (How can we co-design solutions with students and/or teachers?
 How can we apply storytelling & visualisation principles to enhance the presentation of data?
-What are the implications for the development of relevant literacies, e.g., digital literacy, data literacy, and AI literacy?)
+What are the implications for the development of relevant literacies, e.g., digital literacy, data literacy, and AI literacy?
+How do feedback agents including students, teachers, peers, and AI , interact with each other to facilitate an effective feedback process?)

 Approach: Lab studies, case studies, workshops, surveys, and interviews.
-Potential data to collect may include interview recordings, ThinkAloud data, eye-tracking data, trace data, among others.
+Potential data to collect may include interview recordings, ThinkAloud data, eye-tracking data, log & trace data, among others.

 Required knowledge

-Depending on the objective(s) that students choose to focus on, one or more prior knowledge and experience from the following list would be expected:
+Depending on the objective(s) above that students are interested in, one or more prior knowledge and experience from the following list would be expected:

 • Knowledge in Data Science